YoBigRube/powershell-compare-hash/README.md

 # You're going to need to set your execution policy.

-If you're not familiar with setting your execution policy peep some info here [setting execution policy](https://msdn.microsoft.com/powershell/reference/5.1/Microsoft.PowerShell.Core/about/about_Execution_Policies) to help you get up and running.
+If you're not familiar with setting your execution policy peep some info here [setting execution policy | MSDN Microsoft:  https://msdn.microsoft.com/powershell/reference/5.1/Microsoft.PowerShell.Core/about/about_Execution_Policies](https://msdn.microsoft.com/powershell/reference/5.1/Microsoft.PowerShell.Core/about/about_Execution_Policies) to help you get up and running.

 I've added an additional PowerShell script with example scripts for setting execution policy to help get ya started.

+# Resource Links

-### Links that helped me along the way.
-This list is reverse chronilogical order from how I found 'em.
+Links that helped me along the way.
+This list is reverse chronological order from how I found 'em.
 If you're new to this as I am/was, start at the bottom then work your way towards to top of the list:

 * [Choosing a git repo license Choose an open source license](https://choosealicense.com/)
 * [Multiple Write-Host to add new lines Don't do that #3 by Steve Renard](http://powershell-guru.com/dont-do-that-3-multiple-write-host-to-add-new-lines/)